paperswithcode/model-index/README.md

 You can add any fields you like, but the ones above have a standard meaning across different models and libraries.

+We recommend putting the `model-index.yml` file in the root of your repository (so that relative links such as `docs/inception-v3-readme.md` are easier to write), but you can also put it anywhere else in the repository (e.g. int your `docs/` or `models/` folder).

 ### Storing metadata in markdown files

 Metadata can also be directly stored in a model's README file.
 For example in this `docs/rexnet.md` file: